Skip to content

 Readers in jurisdictions covered by the EU General Data Protection Regulation, the UK GDPR, or equivalent regimes have the following rights with respect to data collected by this site:

 • Right to access.
 A reader can request a copy of the data this site holds about them.
-In practice, the site does not hold personal data in any queryable form — analytics data is aggregated at Google's and Microsoft's end and cannot be linked back to a specific individual without information the reader did not provide.
+In practice the site does not hold personal data in any queryable form — Umami records anonymous aggregates and the rest of the stack does not collect reader-level data at all.

 • Right to rectification.
 Newsletter subscribers can update or correct their email address by replying to any newsletter or contacting the address below.